 Assistant Professor, Geography

 Jia Feng, Ph.D. is a Teaching Assistant Professor of Geography at UNR.
-He came to the program during the pandemic in 2020 and this is the first time he is teaching for the Davidson THINK Institute.
-As a human geographer, Jia’s research focuses on migration, marginality issues, urban enclaves, and recycling while he has a teaching interest in world regional geography, geospatial technology, and various GIS applications.
-After coming to Reno, he enjoys all kinds of outdoor activities around Sierra Nevada, exploring food from different countries in the world, and walking the city on foot.
+He came to the program during the pandemic in 2020, and this is the second time he teaches for the THINK Summer Institute at Davidson Academy.
+As a human geographer, Jia’s research focuses on migration, marginality issues, urban enclaves, and recycling while he has a teaching interest in geospatial technology and GIS applications.
+After coming to Reno, he enjoys all kinds of outdoor activities around the Sierra Nevada, exploring food from different countries in the world and walking the city on foot.

 Darren Ripley, PhD